mlpack/mlpack/doc/user/load_save.md

    [the table of formats](#formats) for more details.

  * Supported audio saving formats is WAV only.

+ * Loading WAV or MP3 files using a floating-point matrix type (e.g. arma::fmat) produces samples normalised to the range [-1.0, +1.0].
+   This is the recommended practice for most use cases.

+ * Loading with an integral matrix type and a 16-bit depth produces signed 16-bit samples in the range [-32768, +32767].

+ * Loading with an integral matrix type and a 32-bit depth produces signed 32-bit samples in the full range [-2147483648, +2147483647].
+Note that dr\_wav scales all source formats up to fill the 32-bit range (e.g. a 16-bit sample is left-shifted by 16 bits).
+This option is only available for WAV files;
+   dr\_mp3 does not provide a 32-bit integer decoding function.

+ * When saving to a WAV file, the output format depends on the element type of the matrix and the requested bit depth:
+     - Floating-point matrix + 32-bit: IEEE float format, data in [-1, +1].
+     - All other combinations: PCM format, storing samples as signed integers whose width matches the requested bit depth (16 or 32).

 ### Audio data load/save examples